-We cannot usually start your claim any sooner than the Monday after you first contacted us (please see question When will my claim start?).
+We cannot usually start your claim any sooner than the Monday after you first contacted us (please see the question 'When will my claim start?').
 However, in certain circumstances, we may be able to backdate your claim for up to a maximum of one month from the date you make your backdate request.
 To be considered for this you must:

-- Make a written request for backdating
+- make a written request for backdating

-- Tell us the date you want to claim from
+- tell us the date you want to claim from

-- If your income was any different during the backdate period you must provide evidence of it
+- if your income was any different during the backdate period, you must provide evidence of it.

 We will then look at your request and decide whether you have good cause for not making your claim sooner.

-In limited circumstances if you are of working age and classed as "severely disabled" your Council Tax Support may be backdated for up to six months.
+In limited circumstances, if you are of working age and classed as "severely disabled", your Council Tax Support may be backdated for up to six months.

 Housing Benefit is paid in arrears.
 You will receive a payment at the end of every four weeks or, if your rent is charged monthly, on the 1st of every month.
-If the 1st of the month falls on a weekend or a bank holiday we will make the payment early so that it reaches you in time for the 1st.
+If the 1st of the month falls on a weekend or a bank holiday, we will make the payment early so that it reaches you in time for the 1st.

 Your payment frequency is shown on your award letter.

-The amount you receive might be different from your weekly entitlement, for example, we might deduct an amount if you are repaying an overpayment.
+The amount you receive might be different from your weekly entitlement.
+For example, we might deduct an amount if you are repaying an overpayment.

 The amount of any Council Tax Support you are entitled to is shown on your Council Tax bill.